igloo-project/igloo-doc/source/release-notes/1.0/configuration.rst

 * if different Spring profiles are needed in unit-test, you may use @ActiveProfiles to handle it test-by-test.
 * that loaded log4j configurations are corrects: ``igloo.<profile>.log4j.configurationLocations``

+You should also check:

+* that your base test class uses ``ExtendedTestApplicationContextInitializer``
+* that your base test class activates test profile with @PropertySource("igloo.profile=test")

 Runtime